lukehobbs/SpotiCLI-Remote/README.md

 - ~~Get information about currently playing song~~
 - ~~Control device selection~~
 - ~~Skip track (next/previous song)~~
+- ~~Add an option to clear the console~~
+- Change options (shuffle/repeat)
+- Seek options (fast forward, rewind)
 - Allow selection of devices using a search
   - i.e. `play --device Amazon Echo`
-- Change options (shuffle/repeat)
-- Seek options (fast forward, rewind)
-- Add an option to clear the console
 - Search for a playlist to listen to
 - Search for an ablum to listen to
 - Search for a song to listen to